Powermate vs Predator

 Predator

-Powermate has a clear lead in our scoring dataset, with Predator close behind.
-The edge comes mainly from better value scoring.
+Powermate has a strong lead in our scoring dataset, with Predator close behind.
+The edge comes mainly from better value scoring and stronger quality scoring.
 Choose Powermate if value-per-dollar is your main priority.
 Choose Predator if you want broader model variety within one lineup.

 Expert Analysis